Japanese Garden Pebbles & Cobbles: Flat River Stones for Zen Gardens

 |---|---|---|---|

 For most UK courtyard and rear-garden Japanese schemes, 30–60 mm is the workhorse size.
-Use 60–120 mm as an accent — along a dry stream channel, around a water basin, or where you want the eye to slow down.
+Use the 60–120 mm cobbles as an accent — along a dry stream channel, around a water basin, or where you want the eye to slow down.
+Many designers combine both: a raked 30–60 mm bed threaded with a winding "river" of 60–120 mm cobbles is one of the most recognisable Japanese-garden looks.

 How to Lay Japanese Pebbles: Step-by-Step